College Fires IT Admin, Loses Access To Google Email, Successfully Sues IT Admin For $250K

 You mean that generation?

-need more details (Score:3)
+need more details (Score:4, Interesting)

 If his account wasn't the controlling account, and the school really did lock themselves out, they started the problem.
 If he used rng for a good strong master organizational email password, and it got wiped as the laptop got returned, he may not have it to return. (one wonders about the state of the school's backups...)
 As an employee you can't just assume the school is going to go retard on you and require you to provide copies of stuff they ought to already have.
 To the school's credit, he ought not to have wiped the computer before returning it, that's his bad.